 • A passport application form

-• Identification document (old passport, Serbian national identity card, or other official documents proving one’s identity)
+• Identification document (old passport, Serbian national identity card, driver’s license, or other documents proving one’s identity)

 • Original certificate of Serbian citizenship no more than 12 months old (only required for issuance of the first biometric passport)